oraichain/oraiswap/contracts/oraiswap_pair/README.md

 This is mainly used from oraiswap factory contract to create new oraiswap pair.
 It initialize all swap created parameters which can be updated later with owner key.

-It creates liquidity token contract as init response, and execute init hook to register created liquidity token contract to self.
+It creates liquidity token contract as init response, and execute reply on success to register created liquidity token contract to self.

 ```rust
 {